Glossary

 To contribute to the overall reduction of emissions, an organisation shall reduce its own direct and indirect emissions (Pillar A) to the levels required by decarbonisation scenarios compatible with the Paris Agreement.

-Unless an exception applies, Pillar A “reduction of the organisation's emissions” is prioritised over the other two pillars B and C, due to its role in the organisation's dependence on a system based on fossil fuels, and its influence on the risks and opportunities that the organisation will have to integrate into its strategy.
+Except in exceptional cases, Pillar A “reduction of the organisation's emissions” is prioritised over the other two pillars B and C, due to its role in the organisation's dependence on a fossil-fuel-based system, and its influence on the risks and opportunities that the organisation will have to integrate into its strategy.

 The Bilan Carbone® quantifies and acts on Pillar A.